sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 ![image](img/4_select_semantic_file.png)

-### Test the Semantic Model
+### Test the semantic model

 You can try some analytical questions to test your semantic file:

-- What is the average revenue per transaction per sales channel?
+- **What is the average revenue per transaction per sales channel?**
-- What products are often bought by the same customers?
+- **What products are often bought by the same customers?**

 ### Cortex Analyst and Cortex Search Integration

 We are going to explore the integration between Cortex Analyst and Cortex Search to provide better results.
-If we take a look at the semantic model, click on DIM_ARTICLE -> Dimensions and edit ARTICLE_NAME:
+If we take a look at the semantic model, click on DIM_ARTICLE -> Dimensions and edit ARTICLE_NAME.

-In the Dimension you will see that some Sample values have been provided:
+In the Dimension you will see that some sample values have been provided:

 ![image](img/5_sample_values.png)

 Let's see what happens if we ask the following question:

-- What are the total sales for the carvers?
+- **What are the total sales for the carvers?**

 You may see this response:

 ![image](img/6_response.png)

-Let's see what happens when we integrate the ARTICLE_NAME dimension with the Cortex Search Service we created in the Notebook (_ARTICLE_NAME_SEARCH).
-If you haven't run it already in the Notebook, this is the code to be executed:
+Now let's see what happens when we integrate the ARTICLE_NAME dimension with the Cortex Search Service we created in the Notebook (_ARTICLE_NAME_SEARCH).
+If you haven't run it already in the Notebook, execute this:

 ```SQL
 CREATE OR REPLACE CORTEX SEARCH SERVICE _ARTICLE_NAME_SEARCH